-The survey shows that when considering all respondents in the 2015 survey, 16% were working outside of the UK.
-This represents a similar figure to the previous five years surveys.
+The survey shows that when considering all respondents in the 2017 survey, 17% were working outside of the UK.
+This represents a similar figure to the previous six years of surveys.
 They were generally quite conservative in their career path, sticking to the standard architectural route.
-Over the course of the five surveys very few of those undertaking further study were doing this outside of architecture and only a small number had entered into other creative professions.
-As the students have only recently graduated this is perhaps not surprising.
+Over the course of the six surveys very few of those undertaking further study were doing this outside of architecture and only a small number had entered into other creative professions.
+As some of the students have only recently graduated this is perhaps not surprising.